 However, for those who believed, the Lord Jesus was sent by God at the appointed time.
 He suddenly came to His temple, just as Malachi claimed and will return once more - suddenly.

 Dear Heavenly Father, thank You for Your goodness and grace to all people.
-Thank You that you have told us the end from the beginning, through faithful men of old like Malachi.
-Thank You for Your faithfulness in fulfilling Your promises to Your people, Israel, and that Your precious promises to the Church are all 'yes' and 'amen' in Christ Jesus.
-Thank You that He came at the appointed time to be our Saviour and that as many as believe in Him will not perish, but have everlasting life.
-I pray that my faith may grow and that I come to a deeper knowledge and understanding of Your Word and the truths it contains.
-This I ask in Jesus' name, AMEN.
+Thank You that You have told us the end from the beginning, through faithful men of old like Malachi.
+Thank You for the message of John the Baptist who prepared the way for Jesus.
+Thank You that Jesus came at the appointed time to be our Saviour and that as many as believe in Him will not perish but have everlasting life.
+I pray that my faith may grow and that I come to a deeper knowledge and understanding of Your Word.
+I pray that I will decrease and Christ will increase in my life.
+In Jesus' name, AMEN.